Average Rental Costs

 Budget

 After getting a clearer idea of what kind of community you want to live in, the next step is to figure out how much you can spend on housing.
 Consider all monthly expenses and what your income is.
-The price for housing in Gainesville varies from the mid- $300’s to $900 and above, so there will be housing in your price range if you look carefully enough.
+The price for housing in Gainesville varies from the mid- $600 - $1,000 and above, so there will be housing in your price range if you look carefully enough.
 Please do not live in a place simply because you can afford it.
 Make sure it feels right to you before signing a lease.

 Visit the UF Student Financial Aid and Scholarships website to utilize the online Financial Literacy resources.